 Time and again; Facebook and Google are again gearing up for a head-to-head battle.
 This time it is Skype who is at the centre of attraction for both the companies.
 Two separate reliable sources have confirmed that Mark Zuckerberg and Google both are deeply involved in the discussion with Luxembourg-based company to have ‘significant say’ over its services – either by buyout or joint venture, according to Reuters.

-Efforts for possible “tie-ups” were initiated after Skype’s newly CEO decided to delay its IPO for second half of 2011.
-Originally, company was set to raise around $1 billion through the IPO scheduled in early this year.
+Efforts for possible “tie-ups” were initiated after Skype’s new CEO decided to delay its IPO for the second half of 2011.
+Originally, the company was set to raise around $1 billion through the IPO scheduled in early this year.
 With the latest development, speculations are being made that Skype has been offered somewhere between $3 billion to $4 billion, confirmed by sources with the condition of being unnamed.